92019494/OpenBrewery/README.md

 # OpenBrewery
-This application is created with xcode
+This application is created with xcode.
+Time Taken from start to finish = 4 hours.

 It demonstrates how to make an API call and present the JSON data in a tableview.
 The API call is made using a get request from "https://api.openbrewerydb.org/breweries"